 On a human level, communication isn’t limited to text and speech.
 We rely on a wide range of signals that include everything from hand gestures to eye movement to body language.

-So why does conversation design continue to primarily focus on text and speech interactions?
+So why does conversation design interactions continue to primarily focus on text and speech interactions?
 Lived experience clearly tells us we should not be limited to these modalities alone.
 For example, a chatbot should be capable of showing dynamic content (graphics, links, maps) to provide the best possible response.
 Some chatbots can also take commands via voice and then display the results as text or using a synthesized voice.